yKimisaki/UE4SourceGenerator/README.md

 ![image](https://user-images.githubusercontent.com/1702680/104420505-4f25f680-55bd-11eb-9697-13bf14238c01.png)

 1. Select output directory.
-A pair file will be generated on this directory.
+A pair files will be generated on this directory.
 2. If you select output directory, this tool search .uproject file from related directories, and show PROJECT_API above "Type Name" text box.
 3. "Type Name" must contains UE4 style prefix, like UHogeObject or AFugaActor.
 4. Select "Base Type" and click "Generate" button.